Why China is skeptical of local journalists working for Western media | DW | 21.03.2022

 "Originally, cross-culturalism was the outstanding advantage of these people, who could bring a more objective and realistic view of the world and China to Chinese and Western readers with their unique perspectives," the article said.
 "However, they [Chinese journalists] used their reports to pass the knife to the anti-China forces in the West and shoot their compatriots in the back."

-Chiaoning Su, a journalism professor at Oakland University, says these measures could encourage Chinese nationalists to initiate a witch-hunt against these journalists.
+Chiaoning Su, a journalism professor at Oakland University, said these measures could encourage Chinese nationalists to initiate a witch hunt against these journalists.

-Yangyang Cheng from Yale Law School says it's imperative for foreign media to do more to protect their Chinese staff and their sources in China.
+Yangyang Cheng from Yale Law School said it's imperative for foreign media to do more to protect their Chinese staff and sources in China.

 "Authoritarian countries, including China and Russia, are restricting the space for news coverage," said Chiaoning Su from Oakland University.